toremalmedal/route-forecast/README.md

 Requirements:

-- This project expects that api clients have been generated.
-`./create-api-clients.sh`

-- a protobuf compiler must be installed for the build script to work.
+- A protobuf compiler must be installed for the build script to work.
 On ubuntu/debian:
 ```{bash}
 apt install protobuf-compiler
 ```

-- To use Open Route Service you will need an API-key from heigit, their [free plan](https://account.heigit.org/info/plans) allows 2k requests for the routing API.
+- An API-key from heigit to use Open Route Service.
+Their [free plan](https://account.heigit.org/info/plans) allows 2k requests for the routing API.

-- To use location-forecast you must identify your application using an user-agent.
+- Setting an User Agent to use location-forecast.
+ToS says you must identify your application.

 - The server expects these env variables:
 - ORS_API_KEY - the api key to pass in the authorization header for ORS requests
 - USER_AGENT - the user agent used for both ORS and locationforecast requests
-- GRCP_SERVER_URL - the url the client should connect to
+- GRCP_SERVER_URL - the url for the GRCP server

 - Build it
 ```